ingonyama-zk/icicle/goicicle/README.md

 ## Compiling CUDA Code

+> Currently BN254 is production ready, BLS curves are still experimental and are activly being tested by the ICICLE team.

 1. Navigate to the directory containing the Makefile in your terminal.
 2. To compile all curve libraries, use the `make all` command.
 This will create three shared libraries: `libbn254.so`, `libbls12_381.so`, and `libbls12_377.so`.
 3. If you want to compile a specific curve, you can do so by specifying the target.
 For example, to compile only the BN254 curve, use `make libbn254.so`.
 Replace `libbn254.so` with `libbls12_381.so` or `libbls12_377.so` to compile those curves instead.